kartikchauhan0006-ux/todo/README.md

 # Todo List App 📝

 A simple, elegant, and fully functional **Todo List App** built with **React**.
-Manage your tasks efficiently with features like adding, editing, deleting, marking as done, starring important tasks, sorting, and drag-and-drop reordering.
+Manage your tasks efficiently with features like adding, editing, deleting, marking as done, starring important tasks, and sorting.